 Your child deserves the best treatment available.
 When your family works with our therapists, we provide it to you.
 Together.

 EARLY CHILDHOOD THERAPISTS AND PROFESSIONALS

 Social workers assist children in overcoming disabilities that impede their ability to perform everyday actions.
 They help enrich children's lives by showing them the way towards their highest possible levels of social functionality.

-BCBA (board-certified behavior analysts) is a highly qualified behavior analyst.
-They carry out behavioral evaluations, analytically interpret the results and conduct early interventions.
+BCBA (board-certified behavior analysts) is a highly-qualified behavior analyst.
+BCBAs perform behavioral evaluations, analytically interpret the results, and conduct early interventions.

 Behavioral specialists work in a similar fashion to psychologists and counselors but are focused more on treating children who have ordinary emotional and psychological issues.
 They primarily treat the behavioral elements of childhood disorders.

 Bilingual staff members speak fluent English as well as a second language and help ESL children and non-English-speaking families throughout the child development program.

-DISCLAIMER: Sunny Days requires and retains copies of all of its employees' necessary credentials, including licenses, child abuse and criminal record clearances, professional liability insurance and professional references.
+DISCLAIMER: Sunny Days requires and retains copies of all of its employees' necessary credentials, including: licenses, child abuse and criminal record clearances, professional liability insurance, and professional references.